Channel Type Recognition in Wireless Communications: A Deep Learning Approach: Abstract

 \section{Abstract}

-In this work, we propose two novel deep-learning-based algorithms to solve the wireless channel type (WCT) determination problem.
-Specifically, the WCT determination problem is recast as a classification problem in deep learning due to their similarities, where a deep neural network (DNN) is trained offline with a diversity of WCTs usually encountered in wireless communications, which is then utilized to perform online WCT determination.
-In the first algorithm, one WCT is regarded as a single task, while in the second scheme, one WCT is jointly characterized by several independent features, each of which is regarded as a task and is classified respectively by training a DNN in a multi-task-learning manner, and the final WCT is identified by the combination of those channel features.
-Simulation results show that the proposed algorithms can classify various WCTs instantaneously with high accuracy.
+In this paper, we propose two novel and practical deep-learning-based algorithms to solve the wireless channel type (WCT) recognition problem.
+Specifically, the WCT recognition problem is recast as a classification problem in deep learning due to their similarities, where a deep neural network (DNN) is trained offline with a diversity of typical WCTs for fifth-generation (5G) and beyond-5G wireless communications, which is then utilized to perform online WCT determination.
+In the first algorithm, one WCT is regarded as a single task.
+While in the second scheme, one WCT is jointly characterized by several independent features, each of which is treated as a task and is classified respectively by training a DNN in a multi-task-learning manner, and the final WCT is identified by the combination of those channel features.
+Simulation results show that the proposed algorithms can classify various WCTs instantaneously with high accuracy, result in satisfactory block error rate and throughput, and outperform a representative baseline WCT determination scheme. \keywords{classification, deep learning, deep neural network (DNN), wireless channel type}